 Owner and Broker of Linda Vista Real Estate Services and a Community Investor and Developer

 Quiñones earned his real estate license in February 2014 and opened Linda Vista (translation: “Beautiful View”) brokerage in 2015 and currently has 23 licensed partner agents.
-As a non-competing broker, Quiñones aids his agents in growing their own business and realizing their dreams.
+As a broker, Quiñones aids his agents in growing their own business and realizing their dreams.

 After holding a variety of jobs throughout the years, Quiñones arrived in real estate from the substance abuse/counseling world.
 He finds real estate allows him to combine his love for community with his passion for serving.